 - In connection with the closing of the IPO, the subordinated note issued by our predecessor to Diamondback effective September 19, 2013 was converted to equity; therefore, we no longer have the note payable and related interest expense. - On July 8, 2014, we entered into a secured revolving credit agreement with Wells Fargo Bank, National Association, or Wells Fargo, as the administrative agent, sole book runner and lead arranger.
-The credit agreement provides for a revolving credit facility in the maximum amount of \$500.0 million, subject to scheduled semi-annual and other elective collateral borrowing base redeterminations based on our oil and natural gas reserves and other factors (the "borrowing base").
+The credit agreement, as amended, provides for a revolving credit facility in the maximum amount of \$500.0 million, subject to scheduled semi-annual and other elective collateral borrowing base redeterminations based on our oil and natural gas reserves and other factors (the "borrowing base").
 The borrowing base is scheduled to be redetermined semi-annually with effective dates of April 1st and October 1st.
-In addition, we may request up to three additional redeterminations of the borrowing base during any 12-month period.
-As of December 31, 2014, the borrowing base was set at \$110.0 million and we had no outstanding borrowings.
-In connection with our Spring 2015 redetermination, the agent lender under the credit agreement has recommended that our borrowing base be increased to \$175.0 million.
-This increase is subject to the approval of our other lenders.
+In addition, we may request up to three additional redeterminations of the borrowing base during any

+12-month period.
+As of June 30, 2015, the borrowing base was set at \$175.0 million and we had no outstanding borrowings.